- Be like Greta – Vegan for the Planet

 — Veggies: Vegan Campaign Catering 🌱 💙 (@veggiesnottm) November 25, 2021

 Veggies, and thousands of others, shared the joys of vegan chocolate cake on 10th October, the 10:10:10 Global Day of Doing!

-Across the world on on Sunday 10th October 2010, thousands of people will take simple steps to reduce their emissions, cutting carbon and sending a powerful message to world leaders that people everywhere are ready to tackle climate change.
-You can join this 10:10:10 Global Day of Doing.
+Across the world on Sunday 10th October 2010, we joined thousands of people taking simple steps to reduce their emissions.
+They are cutting carbon and sending a powerful message to world leaders that people everywhere are ready to tackle climate change.

 Notts Not Stupid : Our 10:10 Pledges

-Following the Nottingham premiere of The Age of Stupid, the first Indie Screening in Nottingham was held at Nottingham’s Sumac Centre, joining with dozens of other independent venues across the UK in an groundbreaking new model of film distribution – the Indie Screenings – licensed directly between the film’s producers and local venues.
+The first Indie Screening in Nottingham was held at Nottingham’s Sumac Centre.
+We joined with dozens of other independent venues across the UK in an groundbreaking new model of film distribution.
+The Indie Screenings were licensed directly between the film’s producers and local venues.

-To mark the Nottingham screenings, a Nottingham Not Stupid Festival had been held in Broadway’s Mezzanine cafe/bar on Friday 24th April, with representatives of many of Nottingham’s grass roots climate campaigns.
+To mark the Nottingham screenings, a Nottingham Not Stupid Festival had been held in Broadway’s Mezzanine cafe/bar.
+On Friday 24th April there were representatives of many of Nottingham’s grass roots climate campaigns.
 The film’s Producer, Lizzie Gillett attended, introducing the screenings and leading a lively and well attended studio discussion.
-The audience throughout the week of Broadway Cinema Screenings left enthusiastically clutching their Action Packs and Copenhagen ‘deal or no deal’ newspapers (2.75MB pdf file).
+The audience throughout the week left enthusiastically clutching their Action Packs and Copenhagen ‘deal or no deal’ newspapers (2.75MB pdf file).